FP-Leo/Wazuh-Mail-Alert-Integration/README.md

+### Update:
+As of 08.05.2025 a new version is in the works to use the same modules with the Log Monitoring script.

+### Version 1.0

 This Python script uses the integration feature of Wazuh to send customizable email alerts based on a JSON alert file.
 It processes incoming alerts, and sends detailed email notifications to recipients.
 Here's a breakdown of the script:

 ### Key Features: